trisberg/tap-scdf/README.md

               exit 0
 ```

-> NOTE: We provide the URL for the SCDF server for this pipline to use.
+> NOTE: We provide the URL for the SCDF server for this pipeline to use.

 ## Create an OCI image that can be used by the Tekton pipeline